hackclub/kicad-wakatime/README.md

 2. Open kicad-wakatime and fill out the settings.
 3. Start designing!

+If you are on Linux, you also have to install `zenity` via your package manager.

 If you know what you're doing, you can build kicad-wakatime from the main branch instead.
 Just run `cargo build` in the `kicad-wakatime` directory and everything should work.

 The code in the main branch should be considered unstable, as some features may still be in progress between releases.